ctimmons/Lazy8/README.md

 Overview
 --------

-The repository contains Visual Studio 2022 projects which are configured to use .Net 8, but most of the code should work with earlier Core-related versions.
+The repository contains Visual Studio 2022 projects which are configured to use .Net 8, but most of the code should work with earlier Core-related versions of .Net.

-Most of the code in Lazy8.Core has unit tests in Lazy8.Core.Tests.
+There are two main projects: Lazy8.Core and Lazy8.SqlClient.
+Each has an associated NUnit-based unit test project.

 The majority of methods are short, usually less than five lines of code.
 I've tried to make the method and property names clearly state what they do.
 The documentation is OK, but I'm still working on it (and probably always will be).

 Dependencies
 ------------